-USE CLASSIFICATION PARKING SPACE REQUIREMENT - Williams West Automobile sales and repair One space for each two employees a maximum employment on a single shift plu two spaces for each three hundred square feet or repair or maintenance space.
+USE CLASSIFICATION PARKING SPACE REQUIREMENT Automobile sales and repair One space for each two employees at maximum employment on a single shift plus two spaces for each three hundred square feet or repair or maintenance space.
 Bowling alleys Two spaces for each alley, plus one additional space for each two employees.
 Churches One space for each four seats in the main chapel.
 Elementary schools and Junior High schools, both public and private.
 One space for each employee Hospitals One space for each four patient beds, plus one space for each staff or visiting doctor, plus one space for each four employees Mortuary or funeral home One space for each four seats in each chapel or family room, or fifty spaces for each chapel or family room, whichever is greater.
 Motels, tourist home, tourist courts, and hotels One space for each two hundred square feet of gross floor area.
 Medical offices and clinics Four spaces for each doctor practicing at the clinic, plus one space for each employee.
-1 200

-Offices, professional, business, public, including banks One space for each two hundred square r feet of gross floor area.
-Places of public assembly, including private clubs and lodges, auditoriums, dance halls, pool room, theaters, stadiums, gymnasiums, community centers, amusement parks, armories, and all similar places of public assembly One space for each four seats provided for patron use, plus one space for each one hundred square feet of floor or ground area used for amusement or assembly, but not containing fixed seats.
+business, public, including banks One space for each two hundred square r feet of gross floor area. including private clubs and lodges, auditoriums, dance halls, pool room, theaters, One space for each four seats provided for patron use, plus one space for each one hundred square feet of floor or ground area used for amusement or assembly, but not containing fixed seats.
 Residential dwellings Two spaces for each dwelling unit.
-Restaurants One space for each three seating accommodations, plus one space for each two employees on the shift of largest employment.
-Restaurants, drive-in, or similar uses designed for curb-type service Five square feet of parking area for each one square foot of gross floor area; provided further, however, that no facility shall have less than fifteen spaces.
-Retail businesses floor One space for each two hundred square feet of gross area.
-Rooming and boarding houses One space for each two guest rooms plus one additional space for the owners, if resident on the premises.
-Sanitariums, rest or convalescent homes, homes for the aged, and similar institutions One space for each four patient beds, plus one space for each staff or visiting doctor, plus one space for each two employees.
-Senior high schools and colleges, both public and private One space for each five students for whom the school was designed, plus one space for each employee Service stations Two spaces for each gas pump, plus three spaces for each grease rack or similar facility.
-Shopping centers Two square feet of parking area for each square foot of gross floor area.
+One space for each three seating accommodations, plus one space for each two employees on the shift of largest employment. similar uses designed for curb-type service Five square feet of parking area for each one square foot of gross floor area; provided further, however, that no facility shall have less than fifteen spaces.
+One space for each two hundred square feet of gross area. houses One space for each two guest rooms plus one additional space for the owners, if resident on the premises. convalescent homes, homes One space for each four patient beds, plus one space for each staff or visiting doctor, plus one space for each two employees. colleges, both public and One space for each five students for whom the school was designed, plus one space for each employee Two spaces for each gas pump, plus three spaces for each grease rack or similar facility.
+Two square feet of parking area for each square foot of gross floor area.
 Mobile home parks Two spaces for each trailer house.
-Wholesaling and industrial One space for each two employees at maximum employment on a single shift
+One space for each two employees at maximum employment on a single shift